An artist painting a seascape of large ocean waves on a canvas in an indoor studio.

 Fiona J Rose

 “As far back as I can recall, art was always my thing.
 I was fine in other things but art just fit.
 The first time I realised I could draw well enough to sell was in college.
-I was bored and in between lessons so I went outside and saw a pretty autumn leaf on the ground.
+I was between lessons so I went outside and saw a pretty autumn leaf on the ground.
 Picked it up and took it back to the library.

 It wasn’t busy in there so I put my headphones on and started to sketch my leaf.
 I was lost in the moment and totally unaware a crowd had started to form.
 Being a typical teenager I just grabbed my things and ran out very embarrassed.